Pravargav/DSA_Note/tcs_Imp_code.md

 ```
 -> When the sum of factorial of individual digits of a number is equal to the original number the number is called a strong number.

--> A number is called an Automorphic number if and only if its square ends in the same digits as the number itself..
+-> A number is called an Automorphic number if and only if its square ends in the same digits as the number itself.

+-> To calculate discriminant, we can simply use the formula D = b^2 - 4*a*c

+-If the discriminant is greater than 0, the roots are real and different.

+-If the discriminant is equal to 0, the roots are real and equal.

+-If the discriminant is less than 0, the roots are complex and different.